-Applicants of projects meeting the Small Site/Small Impervious Area Exception for Peak Rate Mitigation Calculations (Worksheet 6 in Chapter 8 of the BMP Manual) may skip this section.
+Applicants of projects meeting the Small Site/Small Impervious Area Exception for Peak Rate Mitigation Calculations (Worksheet 6 in Chapter 8 of the BMP Manual) may skip this section but must also attach Worksheet 6 to this Module.
 Even if an exception applies, a rate analysis and implementation of BMPs for rate control may be required under local ordinances.